Last Updated on February 1, 2024 by Electricalvolt

 The constructional overview of the induction motor

 The induction motor has a stator and the rotor as its major parts.
-The stator is a stationary part and the rotor is a rotating part.
-The stator of the motor has overlapping coils that are physically placed 120-degree electrical apart.
-When the stator is connected to the three-phase supply source, the rotational magnetic field of constant magnitude and a varying direction is produced.
+The stator is a stationary part, and the rotor is a rotating part.
+The stator of the motor has overlapping coils that are physically placed 120 degrees electrically apart.
+When the stator is connected to the three-phase supply source, a rotational magnetic field of constant magnitude and a varying direction is produced.
 The flux produced in the stator travels through the air gap and gets linked to the rotor conductors.

 The rotor winding is short-circuited through end rings or connected to the external resistance.
 The linking flux of the stator induces EMF in the rotor circuit, and the current starts flowing in the short-circuited rotor winding because of the induced EMF in the rotor.
-Due to an interaction of the rotor current and the main flux, the torque is produced and the motor starts rotating.
+Due to the rotor current and main flux interaction, the torque is produced, and the motor starts rotating.

-In the stator, the electric energy is get converted into magnetic energy.
+In the stator, the electric energy converts into magnetic energy.